Bitter Candy, 2015

 Through this work, I invite viewers to question the real meaning of relationships in a world shaped by constant observation.

-It examines the vague, performative bonds we form and presents them in a way that allows the audience to interact with that ambiguity.
+It examines the vague and performative bonds we form and presents them in a way that allows the audience to interact with that ambiguity.

-It’s a phrase warning that strangers may bring harm— but at second glance, it reveals a manipulative lens through which we frame others.
+It is a phrase that warns strangers may bring harm, but on closer inspection, it reveals a manipulative lens through which we frame others.

-Ironically, this suggests the stranger offers goodwill, even as they are distrusted.
+Ironically, this suggests that the stranger offers goodwill, even as they are distrusted.

-In a world ruled by “Neighbor Danger,” we’re more suspicious of those around us— constantly watching, judging, hiding ourselves within the gaze of others.
+In a world shaped by what could be called “Neighbor Danger,” we grow more suspicious of those around us, constantly watching, judging, and hiding ourselves within the gaze of others.

 This work, made of soap sculpted to resemble candy, reflects that tension.